-In 2013, Legislator Grant completed his seventh term as Majority Leader and was selected to Chair the Budget and Finance Committee.
-In addition, he is a member of the Planning & Public Works and Vice-Chairman of the Government Operations Committees.
+In 2013, Legislator Grant completed his seventh term as Majority Leader.
+He serves as chair of the Government Operations Committee and is a member of the Budget & Finance, Economic Development and Planning & Public Works Committees as well as the Special Committee on Transit.
 Michael also serves on the Rockland County Solid Waste Management Authority and is Chairman of the Board of Electrical Examiners.
 In 2011, he co-chaired the Rockland County Legislature's Special Committee on Redistricting and was the Legislature's Liaison to the County Comprehensive Plan Task Force.

 Michael Grant got his start in government in 1986, when Mayor Edward P. Zugibe appointed him as West Haverstraw's Village Treasurer.
 He also served as the Village's representative to the Rockland County Community Development Consortium.
 During his fourteen-year tenure with the Village, Michael was responsible for authoring several important grants and obtaining funding for a variety of projects, most notably the West Haverstraw Community Center.

 Michael is a former Haverstraw Town Councilman.
 He first took office in January 2001 when he was appointed to fill a vacancy.
 He was subsequently elected in November 2001 to fill a two-year unexpired term and again in 2003 for a full four-year term.